UNB-SPECTRAL/Spatialized-Tutorial-Authoring/README.md

 # Welcome

-Welcome to the HCI Lab's Spatial Tutorials repo.
-This repo contains the Unity code which runs on a Microsoft HoloLens 2
+his repo contains the Unity
+code which runs on a Microsoft HoloLens 2

 # Getting Started